 The honest neighbors of EaseClaw are social listening and community monitors, not the enterprise feeds above.
 If that is the category you actually want, it is worth reading the trade-offs in our roundup of the best social listening tools, or browsing the full comparisons hub, where we lay out where each competing tool is the better fit than we are.

 Enterprise intent data tells you which accounts are warming up.
-EaseClaw finds the people already asking for what you sell across eleven community sources, scores the intent, and drafts the reply.
+EaseClaw finds the people already asking for what you sell across twelve community sources, scores the intent, and drafts the reply.
 You always press send.
 It is a different signal, at a founder price.

 7 days · cancel anytime · never auto-posts